Darxo/Hardened/README.md

 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11
 - You can no longer swap your weapon with a dagger from your bag for free
-- Attachements no longer randomly spawn on NPCs
+- Attachments no longer randomly spawn on NPCs

 ### Other Notable Changes